 - The flights are sold out or unavailable

 - The carrier hasn't yet been added to Google Flights

-If you notice a price discrepancy after you select your flight, use the feedback button in the lower left corner of the screen when searching on Google Flights.
+If you notice a price discrepancy after you've selected your flight, use the feedback button in the lower-left corner of the screen when searching on Google Flights.

 Specific or additional insurances and/or commercial warranties may be offered by the carriers.
 For more info, please visit the carrier's website.